LIT-Protocol/docs/docs/LitActions/workingWithActions/usingFetch.md

 The Lit Action below will get the current temperature from the [National Weather Service](https://www.weather.gov/) API, and ONLY sign a txn if the temperature is forecast to be **above 60 degrees F**.
 Since you can put this HTTP request and logic that uses the response directly in your Lit Action, you don't have to worry about using a 3rd party oracle to pull data in.

 The HTTP request will be sent out by all the Lit Nodes in parallel, and consensus is based on at least 2/3 of the nodes getting the same response.
 If less than 2/3 nodes get the same response, then the user can not collect the signature shares above the threshold and therefore cannot produce the final signature.
 Note that your HTTP request will be sent N times where N is the number of nodes in the Lit Network, because it's sent from every Lit Node in parallel.
 You should be careful about how many requests you're making and note that this may trigger rate limiting issues on some servers.
-N is currently 10 on the Serrano testnet.
+N is currently 10 on the Cayenne testnet.

 ```js
 import * as LitJsSdk from '@lit-protocol/lit-node-client';